 At times when individuals are involved with the legal system, our psychiatric forensic treatment team may become involved.
 Our team may take on a variety of roles, including advocacy, offering second opinions, and addressing the impact that mental health diagnoses can have on behavior.Comprehensive Psychiatric Evaluation & Second Opinions

 Our goal is to help your child lead the most normal and successful life that he/she can lead.
-Through therapeutic work with the child, the family, and the school, we can help your child and family to navigate your child's diagnosis and create peace of mind for you and your child, and harmony within your household.Attention Deficit Hyperactivity Disorder (ADHD) Treatment
+Through therapeutic work with the child, the family, and the school, we can help your child and family to navigate your child's diagnosis and create peace of mind for you and your child, and harmony within your household.Academic and Cognitive Evaluations for Learning Disorder or Intellectaul Disability

 The aging population has its own set of special needs.
 As individuals age, they face difficult issues such as loss of mobility and independence, the loss of loved ones, and sometimes memory loss.
 The geriatric treatment team at the Rochester Center is sensitive to these needs and here to help your aging loved ones cope with this often challenging but wonderful time in their lives.Dementia / Cognitive Evaluations